 eCoaching Tip 59: “Are You Reading My Postings?
 Do you Know Who I am?”
 Simple Rules about Feedback in Online Learning

 Feedback is simple, right?
 It just means letting students know how they are doing in a course.
-However, as research is showing, getting feedback right in an online course is one of the most important determinants in student satisfaction and retention, two results that lead to overall good feelings about a course and about an institution.
+However, as research is showing, getting feedback right in an online course is one of the most important determinants of student satisfaction and retention, two results that lead to overall positive feelings about a course and about an institution.

 How many types of feedback are there?
 (Lots.)
 When is feedback important?
 (Almost always.)
 Does feedback always have to address individual’s work or can feedback address the work of groups?
 (Both types can be useful.)

 This tip discusses the most basic of feedback — that of the feedback from an instructor to a student.
 Other types of feedback include peer feedback, feedback from students to faculty, automated feedback, rich feedback, etc. Research on feedback extends to the many types of interaction as well, including the use of audio email and audio chat.
 This tip focuses primarily on feedback channels from the instructor to the learner.

 Feedback is an element of any communication or dialogue.
 In fact, there is no communication or dialogue without feedback, which generally continues or closes a train of thought.
 In online learning, the first type of feedback that generally comes to mind is that of feedback from an instructor to students, particularly on written assignments or on discussion board postings.
 This is the most important feedback from a students’ point of view.
 They want to know what you, the faculty member, “think” about the work that they, as students, are doing.

 The most important rules about feedback from faculty to student are simple.
 Here are four: